mx101/NotGalaga/DEVELOPMENT.md

 - 1:45pm - Fixed bug that caused enemies to have massive hitboxes

-- 2:15pm - Fixed literal edge case of player fighter extending past the game window
+- 2:15pm - Fixed literal edge case of player fighter extending past the game window on the right side

+- 2:20pm - Fixed player fighter extending past game window on left side